Treatment Effects on Ordinal Outcomes: Causal Estimands and Sharp Bounds: Applications

 \section{Applications}

-\subsection{A Taste-Testing Experiment Without Noncompliance}
+\subsection{A taste-testing experiment without noncompliance}

 We use the taste-testing experiment data in \cite{Bradley:1962} to demonstrate the estimation and inference of the proposed causal parameters.
 The outcome of interest $Y$ is ordinal with five categories, from ``terrible'' with $Y=0$ to ``excellent'' with $Y=4.$ We consider only three treatments C, D, E, and summarize the data and results in Table \ref{table:real}.
-The negative associated potential outcomes appear unlikely for this example, therefore we focus on the interpretations of the cases with independent and positive correlated potential outcomes, e.g., $\tau_I$ and $\tau_U.$ First, treatment E stochastically dominates treatment C, and the confidence intervals for $(\tau_I, \tau_U)$ and $(\eta_I, \eta_U)$ are (0.913, 1.000) and (0.651, 1.000).
+Because negative associated potential outcomes appear unlikely in practice \citep{Ding:2016}, i.e., the three treatments are not drastically different (e.g., $Y_i(C) = 4,$ $Y_i(E) = 0$), we focus on the interpretations of the cases with independent and positive correlated potential outcomes, e.g., $\tau_I$ and $\tau_U.$ First, treatment E stochastically dominates treatment C, and the confidence intervals for $(\tau_I, \tau_U)$ and $(\eta_I, \eta_U)$ are (0.914, 1.000) and (0.651, 0.997).
 The results suggest that treatment E is indeed better than treatment C, because both lower confidence limits are greater than 0.5.
-Second, although treatment E and treatment D do not stochastically dominate each other, the confidence intervals for $(\tau_I, \tau_U)$ and $(\eta_I, \eta_U)$ are (0.656, 0.982) and (0.519, 0.886), suggesting that treatment E is better than treatment D. Therefore the proposed causal parameters $\tau$ and $\eta$ are useful for decision making, especially when the stochastic dominance assumption does not hold.
+Second, although treatment E and treatment D do not stochastically dominate each other, the confidence intervals for $(\tau_I, \tau_U)$ and $(\eta_I, \eta_U)$ are (0.656, 0.982) and (0.510, 0.886), suggesting that treatment E is better than treatment D. Therefore the proposed causal parameters $\tau$ and $\eta$ are useful for decision making, especially when the stochastic dominance assumption does not hold.